 Online Master's in MLS Program

 The UND Department of MLS offers an online graduate program leading to the Master of Science (MS) degree in MLS.
-The MS in MLS degree program at UND is designed to accommodate students who are simultaneously working as laboratory professionals during their studies—all coursework is delivered online, there are no required on-campus visits, and course scheduling is flexible with few, if any, required meeting times throughout a semester.
+The MS in MLS degree program at UND is designed to accommodate students who are simultaneously working as laboratory professionals during their studies—all coursework is delivered online, there are no required on-campus visits.
+Course scheduling is flexible with few, if any, required meeting times throughout a semester.

 The mission of the he University of North Dakota School of Medicine & Health Sciences (SMHS) Medical Laboratory Science (M.L.S.)
 Department is to educate laboratory professionals to meet the healthcare needs of the state, region, and nation.
 The Department is dedicated to providing students with the knowledge and skills necessary to succeed as practicing professionals.